aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/dbconnection/_index.md

 ```

-For the description of this property, please see [getConnectionDescription()](../../com.aspose.cells/externalconnection\#getConnectionDescription--)
+Specifies the user description for this connection

 **Parameters:**
 | Parameter | Type | Description |